atomist-skills/github-notifications-skill/README.md

 # What it's useful for

-Enabling this skill automatically turns on notifications and provides commands for GitHub activities from Slack or Microsoft Teams.
+Enabling this skill turns on notifications and provides commands for GitHub activities from Slack or Microsoft Teams.

-This skill uses the Atomist Chat integration, which needs to be configured before using the skill.
+This skill uses either the Slack or Microsoft Teams integration, which needs to be configured before using the skill.
 To choose channels to receive notifications from repositories, link them on the **Manage > Integrations > Slack** or **Manage > Integrations > Microsoft Teams** page.

 For more information about the Slack integration and channel repository linking, see [the documentation](https://docs.atomist.com/user/slack/).